 I'm not expecting them to get together and if it doesn’t happen... it's not going to be a shock at all.

-Hmmm… it’s strange how we become so passionate and feel very strongly about made-up fictional characters that are not real, to the point where we’ll get into heated arguments.
+Hmmm... it's strange how we become so passionate and feel very strongly about made-up fictional characters that are not real, to the point where we’ll get into heated arguments.
+This list is for anyone looking for the facts on these couples that describes their history, personalities, scenes, lines, dialog, with links to pictures and videos.
+There's no head-canon or OC crap here.
 If anyone agrees with what I've said, feel free to copy and paste in a discussion or argument...
 I can't stop anyone from doing so anyway.